Axis LMS SlidePoint Presentations

 Effects and Animations

-SlidePoint uses a lot of JS/JQuery behind the scenes; and because of that, every Element on your page is able to have different animation and on-click events.
+SlidePoint uses a lot of JS/JQuery behind the scenes; and because of that, every Element on your slide is able to have different animation and on-click events.
 Here are two examples how you can add and utilize the two in your SlidePoint presentations.

 To apply an animation to an element, select the element and pull up the Selection Properties for the element, and switch to the Effects tab.